AdobeDocs/campaign-web.en/help/v8/query/expression-editor.md

 description: Learn how to build your first query in Adobe Campaign Web query modeler.
 exl-id: f9a365ac-c8be-423f-a99d-40ad5492223c
 ---
-The content has been reviewed and formatted according to the specified rules.
-Below is the updated documentation:

----

 # Edit expressions {#expression}